IRS Penalty Abatement for First-Time Penalties and Reasonable Cause

 How to Request Penalty Relief Based on Reasonable Cause

-You can request relief by filing Form 843.
+You can request relief by filing IRS Form 843 for reasonable cause.
 Any request must be accompanied by facts and circumstances to support it.
 You must be thorough and specific in every area.
 You need to present clear well-organized proof documenting all relevant facts.
 This is an area an IRS lawyer may be able to help you.

 When establishing if you had reasonable cause, the IRS looks at the following factors: